sl-solution/InMemoryDatasets.jl/docs/src/man/transpose.md

 ## Introduction

-In InMemoryDatasets the reshaping of a data set is done by the `transpose` function, that is, one function that can handle the most sophisticated reshaping of a data set.
+In InMemoryDatasets the reshaping of a data set is done by the `transpose` function.
 In the simplest case, you can think about a data set as a matrix, and `transpose` simply flips it over its diagonal; that is, `transpose` switches the row and column indices of it.
-The key feature that makes `transpose` such a versatile and powerful function is its ability to do the simple transposing within each group of observations created by `groupby!`, `groupby` or `gatherby`.
-Basically, the two popular functions for reshaping data, `stack` and `unstack`, are special cases of `transpose`.
-The `stack` function transposes each row of a data set, and the `unstack` function transposes one column of a data set for each group of observations.
+The key feature that makes `transpose`  versatile and powerful is its ability to do the simple transposing within each group of observations created by `groupby!`, `groupby` or `gatherby`.
+Basically, the two popular functions for reshaping data, `stack` and `unstack`, are special cases of `transpose`; The `stack` function transposes each row of a data set, and the `unstack` function transposes one column of a data set for each group of observations.

 > By default, the `transpose` function uses parallel algorithms to perform the transposing, however, this can be switched to single threaded process by setting the `threads` keyword argument to `false`.